lucprincen/website/content/post/an-imposters-journey.md

 10 print "peanuts"
 20 goto 10
 {{< /highlight >}}
 <small class="caption">* Peanuts wasn't the actual word I printed.
-I was about 8, so it was much more juveline, but phonettically pretty close.</small>
+I was about 8, so it was much more juvenile, but phonettically pretty close.</small>

 After college, however, I started to freelance as a developer as well.
 I had little experience, but that didn't matter.
 Within no-time most of my billable hours where coming from development gigs.
 This self-taught aspect always made me feel insecure.